 As a business owner, you can receive many types of phone calls, including some from automated systems.
-They range from unsolicited recorded robocalls (which are often scams), to conversational systems that perform a task on behalf of a single user (like booking an appointment).
 This article will help you understand the difference between trusted automated systems and scams.

 How to identify legitimate calls from Google

-- You may receive calls from Google operators for the purposes of development, customer service, or support related to your Google AdWords, Google Play or other Google accounts.
+- You may receive calls from Google operators for the purposes of development, customer service, or support related to your Google Ads, Google Play, or other Google accounts.
 However, Google will never ask you for payment information over the phone or guarantee you favorable placement in our products.

 What to do if you receive a suspicious call